-- 9.12 The Respondent may appeal the Discipline Committee's decision to the Review Committee in writing and within 14 calendar days of the Discipline Committee's decision being communicated to the Respondent, including all evidence on which the Respondent wishes to rely.
-The Discipline Committee will provide the Review Committee with all the evidence held, as well as its decision and reasons.
-An appeal may be brought on the following grounds: - (1) Failure to follow fair procedure (including there being bias or reasonable perception of bias): - (2) The decision reached was unreasonable; - (3) The Respondent has new material evidence that the Respondent was unable, for valid reasons, to provide earlier in the process; - (4) The sanction or measure was manifestly disproportionate, or not permitted. - 9.13 The Review Committee's consideration of the appeal will usually be in writing, without meeting with the Complainant, the Respondent, the Dean, or any witnesses, although it does have the power to do so where considered necessary.
+- 9.13 The Review Committee's consideration of the appeal will usually be in writing, without meeting with the Complainant, the Respondent, the Dean, or any witnesses, although it does have the power to do so where considered necessary.
 The Review Committee will provide its decision in writing within a reasonable time, with reasons (usually within 28 calendar days of being provided with all necessary material).
-This will be kept in the Dean's Record. - 9.14 The Review Committee may make one of the following decisions: - (1) To dismiss the appeal - (2) To allow the appeal, making a finding that the Respondent is not in breach of the Rules and should face no sanction, or the Respondent is in breach of the Rules but should face a lesser sanction than imposed by the Discipline Committee (save that the Respondent may elect to receive the sanction imposed by the Discipline Committee): - (3) To allow the appeal, and refer the matter back to the Dean under paras 9.1-9.8, or the Discipline Committee (specifying whether a different constitution or not) to be considered again under paras 9.9-9.11. - 9.15 If the Review Committee dismisses the appeal, or imposes a lesser sanction than that imposed by the Discipline Committee, a Completion of Procedures Letter shall be issued to the Respondent not more than 28 calendar days after the Review Committee has reached its decision.
-The letter will: - (a) explain to the Respondent, by reference to each relevant procedure, that the College has reached a final decision; - (b) explain to the Respondent that there is no further right to appeal under College procedures;
+This will be kept in the Dean's Record. - 9.14 The Review Committee may make one of the following decisions: - (1) To dismiss the appeal - (2) To allow the appeal, making a finding that the Respondent is not in breach of the Rules and should face no sanction, or the Respondent is in breach of the Rules but should face a lesser sanction than imposed by the Discipline Committee (save that the Respondent may elect to receive the sanction imposed by the Discipline Committee); - (3) To allow the appeal, and refer the matter back to the Dean under paras 9.1-9.8, or the Discipline Committee (specifying whether a different constitution or not) to be considered again under paras 9.9-9.11. - 9.15 If the Review Committee dismisses the appeal, or imposes a lesser sanction than that imposed by the Discipline Committee, a Completion of Procedures Letter shall be issued to the Respondent not more than 28 calendar days after the Review Committee has reached its decision.
+The letter will: - (a) explain to the Respondent, by reference to each relevant procedure, that the College has reached a final decision; - (b) explain to the Respondent that there is no further right to appeal (or no right on the grounds specified, as the case may be) under College procedures ;